T&C Chen Brain-Machine Interface Center

 New Technologies.
 The clinical and commercial success of brain-machine interfaces requires the development of novel technologies that are safer and more effective.
 To this end, the Chen BMI Center also supports the engineering, development, and study of several new technologies (New technologies).
 One such project is developing chronically-implantable chips that record and translate brain activity into assistive control signals.
 The integration of neural signals with state-of-the art exoskeletons and robotic limbs will expand the ways patients can benefit from assistive implants.
 Finally, to expand the population of people who can benefit from BMI technology, the Chen BMI center supports translational studies of new, less-invasive, high-performance technologies in animal models and humans.
 One project is currently exploring the feasibility of using a novel ultrasound-based neuroimaging technique to "read" movement intention signals in a minimally invasive manner.

-Richard Andersen (Director)
+Richard Andersen (Caltech)

 Azita Emami (Caltech, https://www.mics.caltech.edu)

 Mikhail Shapiro (Caltech, http://shapirolab.caltech.edu)

 Nader Pouratian (UCLA, https://nbmrl.dgsom.ucla.edu/pages/)